 - Defended food industry client against claims that it failed to make appropriate disclosures required by the Fair Credit Reporting Act.

-- Defended pet store in a nationwide collective action under the Fair Labor Standard Act and a putative class action against claims that it misclassified its employees as exempt.
+- Defended pet store in a hybrid nationwide collective action under the Fair Labor Standard Act and a putative class action under four different state laws against claims that it misclassified its employees as exempt.

 - Defended food industry client in wage-and-hour class action filed in California state court.
 Plaintiffs sought to represent a putative class of several thousand employees and temps, alleging the employer had violated numerous provisions of the Labor Code, including failing to pay employees for donning and doffing personal protective equipment and related activities.

-- Defended multinational manufacturer of medical device in putative wage-and-hour class action filed in the Central District of California, alleging failure to pay overtime based on improper calculation of “regular rate of pay” and meal period violations in contravention of the California Labor Code.
-Successfully Obtained dismissal of the overtime claims following a motion to dismiss/motion to strike, and later defeated a motion for class certification of remaining meal period claims.
-The then proceeded to defeat the plaintiff’s motion for summary judgment with respect to his individual claims.
-Successfully moved to dismiss the plaintiff’s appealed in the Ninth Circuit Court of Appeals.
+- Defended multinational manufacturer of medical device components in putative wage-and-hour class action filed in the Central District of California, alleging failure to pay overtime based on improper calculation of “regular rate of pay” and meal period violations in contravention of the California Labor Code.
+Successfully obtained dismissal of the overtime claims following a motion to dismiss/motion to strike and later defeated a motion for class certification of remaining meal period claims.
+She then proceeded to defeat the plaintiff’s motion for summary judgment with respect to his individual claims.
+Successfully moved to dismiss the plaintiff’s appeal in the Ninth Circuit Court of Appeals.

 - Defended false advertising putative class action against multinational manufacturer of solid state storage devices filed in federal court in the Northern District of California.
 Obtained dismissal of the majority of the financial value of the case by successfully challenging the plaintiff’s standing to assert claims with respect to products that he did not purchase and advertising upon which he did not rely.
 Reached pre-certification settlement of the putative class representative’s claims for a nominal settlement amount.